 In my spare time I play soccer and piano.

 I was born and raised on the Sunshine Coast and I don't have any intentions on ever leaving.
 My love for animals started at the youngest age that I can remember and to ever pursue a career with animals was only a dream.
 Now here I am!
-My partner and I have three children (the fur baby kind) two pitbulls, Abbi and Rocky, and our kitten, Jenny.
+My partner and I have four children (the fur baby kind) two pitbulls, Abbi and Rocky, and two kitties, Jenny & Tyee.

 I grew up in North Vancouver and have always spent time on the Sunshine Coast visiting family.
 I moved to the Coast in 2010 with my husband, our two children, and our twelve year old cat.
 After losing our cat to an illness shortly after moving here, it was not long before we adopted a kitten and a young adult cat from the Sunshine Coast SPCA.
 Steely and Oreo are a perfect match for our family and we are lucky to have found them.
 After being at home with my kids for a few years and spending time doing volunteer work, I joined the team at Sechelt Animal Hospital as a receptionist.
 Since starting at Sechelt Animal Hospital, I have adopted two more family members from the SPCA: Hoth (kitten) and Ripley (puppy) I love working with our talented, fun staff and getting to know our furry clients and their people.

-I joined the Sechelt Animal Hospital in September 2016.
-I have always had a strong love for animals and now I get to work with them!
-Being born and raised on the Sunshine Coast I have no plans on leaving.
-My Fiancé and I have 2 dogs, Charlie and Miller.
-We adopted Charlie as a puppy from the Sunshine Coast SPCA in 2013.
-A year later we decided he needed a friend and added Miller to the family.
-On my days off you can usually find me enjoying the outdoors!
+Reanne joined the Sechelt Animal Hospital in September 2016.
+She has always had a strong love for animals and now she is excited get to work with them!
+Reanne was born and raised on the Sunshine Coast, and has no plans on leaving.
+Her and her husband have 2 dogs, Charlie and Miller.
+They adopted Charlie as a puppy from the Sunshine Coast SPCA in 2013.
+A year later they decided he needed a friend and added Miller to their family.
+On her days off you can usually find her enjoying the outdoors!

 Alena joined the team here at Sechelt Animal Hospital in November of 2016 and moved to the Sunshine Coast at the young age of 4 but considers herself a born and raised coastal girl.
 After being sick with childhood cancer she became very interested in working in clinical settings and continues her studies in western herbal medicine online.
 For as long as she can remember, she has always been a lover of all animals, big and small.
-Alena and her partner Jack have a kitty named Paisley and plan on expanding their fur family in the near future.
+Alena and her partner Jack have two kitties named Paisley and Paco.

 I was born in Vancouver but raised on the Sunshine Coast.
 After working in a bakery since I was 15 I've decided to change paths and join the Sechelt Animal Hospital team.
 I've always had a love for animals and it's exciting that I now get to work with them.